Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 # Examples of default palette output from the code:
 ![](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation/blob/master/images/Palettes.png)

+White, blue and yellow paper have the regular tones of official Nintendo papers.
+Pink is an invented tone that would have been cool.

 **Known minor issues related to the printer emulator, Arduino side**

 - *Printing with Hamster Club may crash after a certain number of images due to spamming of the serial console with 0F command in double speed mode.
 Apart from that, printing with this game is rather stable.*